amandeepsp/amandeepsp.github.io/_posts/2020-02-20-make-models-smaller-2.markdown

 \$$\mathcal{L} = \lambda \mathcal{L_{gt}} + (1-\lambda) \mathcal{L_{temp}}\$$
 where $\mathcal{L_{gt}}$ is the loss with ground truth outputs and $\mathcal{L_{temp}}$ is the softmax temperature loss.
 Both $\lambda$ and $T$ are tunable hyperparameters.
 The loss configuration is as in the image below.
 ![](/assets/kd.png)
 A major success story of KD is [DistillBERT][distillbert].
-[Hugging Face][huggingface] managed to use KD to reduce size of the BERT from 110M paramters to 66M parameters, while still retaining 97% of the performance of the original model.
+[Hugging Face :hugs:][huggingface] managed to use KD to reduce size of the BERT from 110M paramters to 66M parameters, while still retaining 97% of the performance of the original model.
 DistillBERT uses various additional tricks to achieve this such as using KD loss instead of standard cross-entropy to retain the probabliltity distribution of the teacher model.
 The code to train a KD model will go like below.
 This code is adapted from DistilBERT training sequence itself.
 ~~~python
 import torch
 import torch.nn as nn